-Odilia Romero is the co-founder/ executive director of Comunidades Indigenas en Liderazgo (CIELO), she is also an independent interpreter of Zapotec, Spanish and English for indigenous communities in Los Angeles and throughout California.
+Odilia Romero is the co-founder/ executive director of Comunidades Indigenas en Liderazgo (CIELO); she is also an independent interpreter of Zapotec, Spanish, and English for indigenous communities in Los Angeles and throughout California.
 She has over a decade of experience organizing indigenous migrant communities.
-Her organizing knowledge and experience is held in high regard, with multiple academic publications, awards, and lectures in universities across the United States including John Hopkins, USC and UCLA.
+Her organizing knowledge and experience are held in high regard, with multiple academic publications, awards, and lectures in universities across the United States, including John Hopkins, USC, and UCLA.
 Ms. Romero has published on the challenges of organizing in indigenous communities, developing women’s leadership, and preparing a new generation of youth.
-Her work has also been featured in the Los Angeles times, the New York times and Democracy Now.
+Her work has also been featured in the Los Angeles Times, the New York Times, Vogue and Democracy Now.

-Janet Martinez is the cofounder/director of programs of Comunidades Indigenas en Liderazgo (CIELO).
-She is a Bene Xogsho (Zapotec) born in Los Angeles and raised in south central L.A.She earned her bachelor’s degree in Gender and Women’s Studies from the University of California, Berkeley, with a thesis on Indigenous migrants in the U.S. court system.
-Aside from her direct activism, Janet has engaged issues facing indigenous migrant communities through her writing; she has published articles on issues including: new approaches to gendered leadership in indigenous communities, and the challenges facing youths in indigenous migrant communities.
-Ms. Martinez has organized the Indigenous Literature conference and Weaving Words and Rhymes for the past four consecutive years.
-Ms. Martinez has been feature in the Los Angeles Times, Ozy, and Telesur.
-She also was a collaborator on UCLA’s mapping indigenous LA.
-She is a host on the podcast Tu’un Dali, an podcast for and by indigenous people.
+Janet Martinez is the co-founder/ Vice executive director of Comunidades Indigenas en Liderazgo (CIELO).
+She is a Bene Xogsho (Zapotec) born in Los Angeles.
+She earned her bachelor’s degree in Gender and Women’s Studies from the University of California, Berkeley, with a thesis on Indigenous migrants in the U.S. court system.
+Aside from her direct activism, Janet has engaged issues facing indigenous migrant communities through her writing; she has published articles on topics including new approaches to gendered leadership in Indigenous communities, and the challenges facing youths in Indigenous migrant communities.
+She Co-led the We are here map which is the first map of the linguistic diversity of Indigenous Los Angeles.
+Additionally she collaborated on UCLA’s mapping Indigenous L.A.
+Ms. Martinez organized the Indigenous Literature conference and Weaving Words and Rhymes for the past four consecutive years.
+Her work has been featured in the Los Angeles Times, Ozy, Vogue, and Telesur.
+Currently, she is a host on the podcast Tu’un Dali, a podcast for and by Indigenous people.

 Luis Lopez Resendiz

-Luis López Resendiz was born in La Colonia Obrera en Tijuana Baja California, he is Ñuú Savi.
-He is currently the State Coordinator of the Frente Indígena de Organizaciones Binacionales (FIOB) in California where he is in charge of taking the struggle for the respect of the rights of indigenous peoples to spaces where indigenous peoples are not represented and to make visible their migration to the United States.
-He graduated from the University of California Berkeley with a B.A. in the department of Interdisciplinary Studies.
+Luis López Resendiz is currently CIELO’s Indigenous Interpreter program director; he is a Ñuú Savi.
+He is committed to taking the struggle for the respect of the rights of indigenous peoples to spaces where indigenous peoples are not represented and to make visible their migration to the United States.
+Mr. Lopez Resendiz is a graduated from the University of California Berkeley with a B.A. in the Department of Interdisciplinary Studies.
 He is a poet whose work has been presented at the Center for Race and Gender at UC Berkeley.
-Mr. Resendiz has been feature in La Jornada, la Trinchera and El Excelsior.He is also a host on Tu’un Dali Podcast, a podcast for and by Indigenous people.
+Mr. Resendiz has been featured in La Jornada, la Trinchera , KPFK, The Los Angeles Times, The New York Times, and El Excelsior.
+Currently, he is a host on Tu’un Dali Podcast, a podcast for and by Indigenous people.